 Addressing Anti-Asian Racism, March 22, 2021

 The Presbytery partnering with NEXT Church to lead this foundational workshop, rooted in an understanding of historical and systemic racism.
 It is intended to equip participants to lead and participate in constructive conversations within their congregations and the Presbytery that promote racial equity and begin dismantling racism within ourselves and our institutions.

 The training is for Teaching Elders and Ruling Elders required under Presbytery policy and open to other ordained and non-ordained leaders in their local congregations and Presbytery committee/commission members.
 The Presbytery offers this training at least once a year, sometimes open to people of all racial and ethnic backgrounds and others organized for affinity groups – people who share the same racial and ethnic identity.
-The next training will be held June 2, 2022.
 Registration information will be posted at least 4 weeks prior to each event.

 Racism impacts peoples of color and white people differently.
 Therefore, we need to have different conversations and we have different work to do.
 Affinity groups by race should be a place: